Why am I not losing weight on Mounjaro?

 Medically reviewed by

-Most people can expect to lose around 20% of their body weight while taking Mounjaro after 72 weeks if taking the 15mg maintenance dose, but if you’ve stopped losing weight while on Mounjaro or you’re not losing any weight at all, we can help you find out why and work out what to do next.
+Most people can expect to lose around 22.5% of their body weight while taking Mounjaro after 72 weeks if taking the 15mg maintenance dose, but if you’ve stopped losing weight while on Mounjaro or you’re not losing any weight at all, we can help you find out why and work out what to do next.

 1. You need to make changes to your diet

 Diet plays a very important role in losing weight with Mounjaro.
-Not sticking to a healthy diet plan or overeating can reduce your weight loss or stop you from losing weight.
+Not sticking to a healthy diet plan or overeating can reduce weight loss or stop you from losing weight.
 To lose weight, you should maintain a ‘calorie deficit’.
 This means eating fewer calories than you burn.
-Eating more calories than you burn will lead to weight gain, regardless of whether you’re taking Mounjaro.
-Remember, Mounjaro helps reduce your appetite so you can eat less without being hungry, it doesn’t make you lose weight on its own.

-For people assigned male at birth, the recommended daily calorie intake is 2500 calories.
+• for people assigned male at birth, the recommended daily calorie intake is 2,500 calories

-For people assigned female at birth, the recommended daily calorie intake is around 2000 calories.
+• for people assigned female at birth, the recommended daily calorie intake is around 2,000 calories

 How does a calorie deficit help me lose weight?

-Calories are the energy your body gets from foods and drinks.
+Calories are the energy your body gets from food and drinks.
 Your body uses this energy to carry out daily tasks, exercise, and anything else it needs.
 If you eat more calories than you use, your body stores the excess as fat, leading to weight gain.

 When you eat at a calorie deficit, your body uses its fat reserves for the extra energy it needs, so you lose weight because you're burning fat.
 By sticking to a calorie deficit, regularly taking your medication and exercising, you should see weight loss results.

 While a calorie deficit can help you lose weight, it's important to remember that eating too few calories can also have a negative effect.
 This can plateau weight loss and make side effects worse.
-You need to ensure you're getting the right amount of calories and nutrients for safe and effective weight loss.
+You need to make sure you're getting the right amount of calories and nutrients for safe and effective weight loss.

-"We provide a free, weight loss support pack that contains nutritional advice when you start your weight loss journey with Asda Online Doctor.
-This was created with our in-house nutritionist and doctors and contains information about how to make healthier diet choices so you can reduce your calorie intake while still getting all the nutrients you need."
-Dr Kathryn Basford
+We provide a free weight loss support pack that contains nutritional advice when you start your weight loss journey with Asda Online Doctor.
+This was created with our in-house nutritionist and doctors and contains information about how to make healthier diet choices so you can reduce your calorie intake while still getting all the nutrients you need.

-High-quality lean proteins: Fish, turkey, chicken, eggs, tofu, tempeh, yoghurt (low-fat Greek), cheese (low fat), and seafood.
+High-quality lean proteins: Fish, turkey, chicken, eggs, tofu, tempeh, yoghurt (low-fat Greek), cheese (low-fat), and seafood.

 Fat from whole foods: Nuts, seeds, avocado, and extra virgin olive oil.

-High-fibre complex carbohydrates: Quinoa, brown rice, sweet potato, potatoes, legumes (lentils, chickpeas, and beans ).
+High-fibre complex carbohydrates: Quinoa, brown rice, sweet potato, potatoes, legumes (lentils, chickpeas, and beans).

 Fruits and vegetables: Any you like.
 Though keep in mind that fruit juice and smoothies have a high sugar content, so it’s best to not consume excessive amounts.

-- Sweets - chocolate, boiled sweets, confectionery products.
+Sweets: chocolate, boiled sweets, confectionery products.

 2. You need to be more active